-A person who records the events of a court room or deposition is not a recently opened position.
-For centuries, there has been someone nearby the opposing legal teams with a documentation of court proceeding to help the legal process flow a little more smoothly.
-In the late 19-century, the first stenotype machine was invented, and the vision of the court reporters we have grown to know developed.
+A person who records the events of a court room or deposition is not a new job to be filled.
+For centuries, there has always been someone nearby with a documentation of court proceeding in order to help the legal process flow a little more smoothly.
+In the late 19-century, the first stenotype machine was invented, and the vision of court reporters many of us have was developed.

-As technology has changed and advanced, so has the court reporting industry.
+As technology has grown and advanced, so has the court reporting industry.
 With the invention of computer-aided transcription, reporters no longer had to write up their transcripts by hand.
-When televised court broadcasts became more common, court reporters became a main resource for providing closed captions.
+Court reporters have also become a main resource for providing closed captions for televised court broadcasts.